-Hamilton Memorial Hospital opened to public acclaim on May 12, 1921--National Hospital Day.
+Hamilton Memorial Hospital opened to public acclaim on National Hospital Day, May 12, 1921.
 The $75,000 facility was built in response to both the 1918 flu epidemic and the need for health care services to workers at Crown Cotton Mills.

-After a decade of relatively boom times, the 1929 stock market crash and the Great Depression hit the country hard.
+In 1929, the stock market crash and the Great Depression hit the country hard.
 Dalton and its fledgling hospital were no exception.
-By April 1934, Hamilton Memorial faced a fiscal crisis, and it soon closed for 10 months.
+By April 1934, Hamilton Memorial faced a fiscal crisis, and it closed for 10 months.

-Thanks to the local Civitan Club and its Civitan Hospital Board and financial support from the city, the county and generous citizens, the Civitan Hospital board agreed in 1935 to re-open the hospital.
+Thanks to the local Civitan Club, city and county government, and generous citizens, the Civitan Hospital board agreed in 1935 to re-open the hospital.

 With the onslaught of World War II, many physicians left to serve their country, and Dalton and the hospital struggled with few doctors.
 At war’s end, returning servicemen – along with a thriving economy and population, quickly began to strain Hamilton Memorial’s limited facilities.
 Crowded conditions would soon plague patients and staff.